Jane Foster: Becoming a Valkyrie

-When the "War of the Realms" comes to Earth, Jane assists in getting refugees to safety, with her chemotherapy successfully concluded and her hair now growing back.
+When the "War of the Realms" comes to Earth, Foster assists in getting refugees to safety, with her chemotherapy successfully concluded and her hair now growing back.
 During the invasion she meets Valkyrie and Frigga, confirming that she was the Thor who defeated Mangog.
-When a new assault requires Odin and Frigga to retreat to Asgard with various Earth heroes, Frigga appoints Jane to act as All-Mother while she and Odin help to prepare the counter-attack to protect Earth.
+When a new assault requires Odin and Frigga to retreat to Asgard with various Earth heroes, Frigga appoints Foster to act as All-Mother while she and Odin help to prepare the counter-attack to protect Earth.
 As the war continues, Brunnhilde and the rest of the Valkyrior are massacred by Malekith and his forces.
-Jane later takes the broken hammer of the Earth-1610 Thor in order to help fight Malekith's forces.
+Foster later takes the broken hammer of the Earth-1610 Thor in order to help fight Malekith's forces.
 Acting as a Thor one last time, she joins Thor Odinson, young Thor, and future King Thor to rescue Odin and Frigga from Malekith.
-Jane notices that the Earth-1610 Mjolnir is about to shatter from the battle, and she hurls it one last time at Laufey.
-Jane bids farewell to the Earth-1610 Mjolnir as it returns to her, crumbling; however, its shards combine and merge into a golden bracelet that forms on her arm.
-Jane learns that this bracelet can now be anything that she needs.
-As she sees the sorrow in Thor mourning the Valkrior and his faith in Valhalla, Jane knows she needs to become a Valkyrie.
-Jane becomes the first in a new generation of Valkyries, armed with Undrjarn the All-Weapon, named so by the spirit of Brunnhilde as she and the Valkrior spirits rise from their bodies to find Valhalla.
-On her first major outing as Valkyrie, Jane loses Dragonfang in a battle with the Fast Five when the sword is stolen by Bullseye.
-After Bullseye fatally wounds Heimdall, Jane accepts the need to move on from the past, sacrificing Dragonfang to defeat the assassin and then agreeing to take Heimdall somewhere other than Valhalla to give him a genuinely new experience.
+Foster notices that the Earth-1610 Mjolnir is about to shatter from the battle, and she hurls it one last time at Laufey.
+Foster bids farewell to the Earth-1610 Mjolnir as it returns to her, crumbling; however, its shards form a golden bracelet on her arm.
+Foster learns that this bracelet can now be anything that she needs.
+As she sees the sorrow in Thor mourning the Valkrior and his faith in Valhalla, Foster knows she needs to become a Valkyrie.
+Foster becomes the first in a new generation of Valkyries, armed with Undrjarn the All-Weapon, named so by the spirit of Brunnhilde as she and the Valkrior spirits rise from their bodies to find Valhalla.

 Powers and abilities

 Thor

-When wielding Mjolnir, Foster gains all the powers of Thor, including the base Asgardian traits of superhuman strength, speed, stamina, and durability, as well as Thor's flight and control over lightning, though only a tiny portion of those powers.
+When wielding Mjolnir, Foster gains all the powers of Thor, including the base Asgardian traits of superhuman strength, speed, stamina, and durability, as well as Thor's flight and control over lightning.

 But Foster demonstrates a form of control over Mjolnir that her predecessors lacked, such as changing its trajectory and velocity in mid-throw, and spinning it around her enemies to trap them, abilities neither Beta Ray Bill nor any of those aside from Jane had ever displayed.